Ulrum treatment plant not operational at the moment

 Time needed to replace switch; emergency power supply first

-Temporarily discharging wastewater via the road gives the water board time to replace the defective main switch.
+The temporary discharge of wastewater via the road gives the water authority to replace the defective main switch.
 Delivering and installing it takes time.
-The water board expects to be able to restart the treatment plant in Ulrum tomorrow using an emergency power supply.
+The water authority to be able to restart the treatment plant in Ulrum tomorrow using an emergency power supply.
 We expect the delivery and installation of a new main switch to take place at the end of this week.